How To Make A Complaint About An Unnecessary Surgery And Get Compensation

 • Despite there being less intrusive options, a patient is only given the option of surgery.
 They undergo surgery, leaving a scarring injury that could have been avoided

 Contact our advisors today to find out the validity of your medical negligence claim.
-They could advise you on how to make a complaint about an unnecessary surgery and pass you over to one of our solicitors if you have an eligible surgical negligence case.
+They could advise you on how to make a complaint about an unnecessary surgery and forward your case details to one of our solicitors if you have an eligible surgical negligence case.

 Surgical Negligence Claim Time Limits